-- a Bachelor degree in a different discipline OR
+- a Bachelor degree in a different discipline, or

-- a Bachelor degree in Secondary Teaching
+- a Bachelor degree in Secondary Teaching, and

-All Applicants must complete an additional selection tool for non-academic attributes.
-Deakin University is using the CASPer assessment tool.
-CASPer is an online, video-scenario based situational judgement test, designed to measure non-academic suitability for teaching.
+- All applicants must complete an additional selection tool for non-academic attributes.
+Deakin University is using the Casper test.
+Casper is an online, video-scenario based situational judgement test, designed to measure non-academic suitability for teaching.

 IELTS / English language requirements

 Please note that English language requirements exist for entry to this course and you will be required to meet the English language level requirement that is applicable in the year of your commencement of studies.
-It is the students’ responsibility to ensure that she/he has the required IELTS score to register with any external accredited courses. (more details)

-For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit the Deakin Policy Library.
+For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit the Deakin Policy Library

 Deakin offers many courses which can be studied by distance education overseas.

-However, international students living in Australia on a student visa, in each compulsory trimester (that is, Trimesters 1 and 2), must enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered via Cloud (online).
-International students may undertake a maximum of up to one third (or equivalent) of their study as Cloud (online) study.
+However, international students living in Australia on a student visa, in each compulsory trimester (that is, Trimesters 1 and 2), must enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered online.
+International students may undertake a maximum of up to one third (or equivalent) of their study as online study.
 Please note enrolment in one face to face unit in compulsory study periods is only allowed if the student is completing their final unit of study and will not exceed maximum one third (or equivalent) online requirement.